shwezin-coder/price-elasticity-whatif/README.md

 ## Contact
-For any questions or feedback, please contact Daniel Hardin at hninshwezinhlaing05062001@gmail.com.
+For any questions or feedback, please contact Hnin Shwe Zin Hlaing at hninshwezinhlaing05062001@gmail.com.